How To Increase Your Lead Guitar Sustain (Without Active Pick Ups Or Special Pedals)

 Modulating pitch function means holding out a single note as chords change under it.
 As this happens, the function (feeling) of the note changes (modulates).

-Your “one note” suddenly expresses a whole waterfall of emotions!Watch this video to see and hear what I mean:
+Your “one note” suddenly expresses a whole waterfall of emotions!Watch this lead guitar video to see and hear what I mean:

-Now that you know how to make your lead guitar phrasing is better – it’s time to improve the rest of your lead guitar technique too.
+Now that you know how to make your lead guitar sustain better – it’s time to improve the rest of your lead guitar technique too.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
-He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Become a better guitar player with proven electric guitar online lessons.
+He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Endless guitar sustain is just the beginning - improve your skills in all areas with electric guitar online lessons.